-Tyendinaga Mohawks say they've been given midnight deadline to clear camps | CBC News
+Tyendinaga Mohawks remain at camps despite OPP warning to clear out | CBC News

-Mohawks could face possible OPP probe and charges if they don't vacate: Seth Lefort
+Police and CN warned Mohawks they could face charges if they didn't leave

-Ontario Provincial Police and CN Rail have told the Mohawks they have to clear their camps in Tyendinaga, Ont., by midnight ET tonight or they will face a police investigation and charges, Tyendinaga Mohawk Seth Lefort tells CBC News.
+Protestors who've set up a camp in Tyendinaga, Ont., near one of Canadian busiest rail corridors were still on the scene early Monday despite a warning from police to clear the area by midnight Sunday.

+The warning was delivered by Ontario Provincial Police and CN Rail on Sunday to the Mohawks at the camp.
+Police and the railway ordered the camps dismantled, warning protesters would face charges if they disobeyed.

+But by early Monday, there were still a smattering of people and vehicles at the site near Belleville, Ont.

-An ongoing demonstration by Mohawks from Tyendinaga who have set up two camps along CN rail lines has shut down passenger and freight train traffic.
+The protest by Mohawks from Tyendinaga, who have set up two camps along CN rail lines, has shut down passenger and freight train traffic.

-The demonstrations were launched Feb.
-6, in support of Wet'suwet'en hereditary chiefs and camps built to stop construction of the $6 billion Coastal GasLink pipeline in B.C.
-The Wet'suwet'en hereditary chiefs are opposed to the natural gas pipeline because it would be constructed through their territory.
+The protest began Feb.
+6, in support of Wet'suwet'en hereditary chiefs and their efforts to stop construction of a $6-billion Coastal GasLink natural gas pipeline in northern B.C.

 The Mohawks of Tyendinaga have said they would remain by the railway until the RCMP withdrew from Wet'suwet'en territory.